Brad Davison: Fifth season (2021–2022)

 Coming into the 2021–22 season, Davison assumed a leadership role with the departure of several top players, although teammate Johnny Davis emerged as a national player of the year candidate.
 On January 27, 2022, Davison broke the Wisconsin career record for made three-pointers during a game against Nebraska, breaking Bronson Koenig's mark of 270.
 He finished with 21 points including five made three-pointers in a 73–65 win.
-Davison was named to the Second Team All-Big Ten by the coaches and Third Team by the media.
+Davison was named second-team All-Big Ten by the coaches and to the third team by the media.
 Davison averaged 14.1 points, 4.0 rebounds and 2.1 assists per game as a fifth-year senior.

 Professional career

 On August 2, 2022, Davison signed with Nevėžis Kėdainiai of the Lithuanian Basketball League (LKL).
 In his first professional season, he averaged 13.7 points, 3.5 rebounds, 3.4 assists and 1.5 steals in 35 LKL games played.
 On August 31, 2023, Davison signed with HLA Alicante of the LEB Oro.
+He posted 18.5 points, 2.9 boards and 2.5 assists per game for Alicante.
+Davison signed with Obradoiro CAB in July 2024.
+In 37 games, he averaged 10.8 points and 2.9 assists per game.
+Davison re-joined HLA Alicante on August 1, 2025.
+However, he left the team after one game.

+Coaching career

+On October 8, 2025, Davison was hired as a special assistant coach at Wisconsin, replacing Kirk Penney.